-The 198-kilometre (123 mi) waterway has 45 locks at 22 lock stations (only 10% of the total length) connecting pastoral lakes and rivers.
+The 198-kilometre (123 mi) waterway has 45 locks at 22 lock stations (only 10% of the total length) which connects a chain of pastoral lakes and rivers.
+The Rideau River drains 4,234 km2 of land, a large portion of eastern Ontario.
 Most of the lock stations are operated manually using the same mechanisms that were used in 1832.
 The massive timber gates and cutstone canal walls that most locks have maintained are engineering marvels.
 Only 3 locks are not operated by hand.
 The season is mid-May to mid-October.
 Hours of operation change with the day of the week and time of year.
 Note: Beveridges Lockstation to the Tay Canal must be pre-arranged (613-359-5377) in spring and fall.
 [Locking]

 The maximum size of boat that can normally use the Waterway channel and locks is 27.4m (90ft) long, 7.9m (26ft) wide, 6.7m (22ft) high, and 1.5m (5ft) deep.
-If your boat is near these limits, contact the Canal office before planning a cruise throught the Waterway.
+If your boat is near these limits, or there are drought conditions, contact the Canal office before planning a cruise throught the Waterway.
 (Canal Facts) Water levels are controlled by dams and locks, but flooding or droughts can affect water levels.
 Check Notices to Mariners or ask any lockmaster about water levels.

 "How long does it take?", everyone asks.
 Wrong question.
 It depends on the time of year and your boat.
 Spring/fall hours are very short.
 It takes at least 4 days to travel the 202 km. waterway (one-way) if you travel without stopping and get lucky with weather and lock schedules.
 The Ottawa locks down to the Ottawa River take another day if you are continuing to Montreal.
 A canoe takes 6 to 12 days (see links).
 Plan time for visits ashore and "rain days", and you will enjoy the trip more.